Spatial Deep Learning for Wireless Scheduling: Deep Learning Based Link Scheduling for Sum-Rate Maximization

 The overall neural network is designed to encourage links to deactivate either when it produces too much interference to its neighbors, or when it experiences too much interference from its neighbors.
 However, because training happens in stages and all the links update their activation pattern in parallel, the algorithm frequently gets into situations in which multiple links may oscillate between being activated and deactivated.

 Consider the following scenario involving two closely located links with identical surroundings.
 Starting from the initialization stage where both links are fully activated, both links see severe interference coming from each other.
 Thus, at the end of the first forward path, both links would be turned off.
 Now assuming that there are no other strong interference in the neighborhood, then at the end of the second iteration, both links would see little interference; consequentially both would be encouraged to be turned back on.
 This oscillation pattern can keep going, and the training process for the neural network would never converge to a good schedule (which is that one of the two links should be on).
 Fig.~\ref{fig: evoSymmetry} shows a visualization of the phenomenon.
 Activation patterns produced by the actual training process are shown in successive snapshots.
-Notice that the three closely located strong interfering links located at middle bottom of the layout have the oscillating pattern between successive iterations.
-The network could not converge to an optimal scheduling where only one of the three links are scheduled.
-The same happens to the two links in the upper left part of the area.
+Notice that the closely located strong interfering links located at middle bottom of the layout have the oscillating pattern between successive iterations.
+The training procedure does not converge to a reasonably good schedule, with only one of the links being scheduled.

 To resolve this problem, a stochastic update mechanism to break the symmetry is proposed.
 At the end of each forward path, the output vector $\mathbf x$ contains the updated activation pattern for all the links.
 However, instead of feeding back $\mathbf x$ directly to the next iteration, we feedback the updated entries of $\mathbf x$ with 50\% probability (and feedback the old entries of $\mathbf x$ with 50\% probability).
-This symmetry breaking is used in both the training and testing phase and is observed to benefit the overall performance of the neural network.
+This symmetry breaking is used in both the training and testing phases and is observed to benefit the overall performance of the neural network.